jpodgorny/stokes_tables/README.md

-Tables for unpolarised illumination, fully vertically polarised illumination and for fully polarised illumination with a polarisation angle of 45° counterclockwise from the vertical direction and a power-law source.
+Tables for unpolarised illumination, fully vertically polarised illumination and for fully polarised illumination with a polarisation angle of 45° counterclockwise from the vertical direction and a black-body source.

 * **par1 ... kT** [ 0.2 <= kT <= 10.0 ]
   - black-body temperature of the incident flux in keV